top of page

 • We need to obtain food IgE and total IgE lab values for all qualified and interested food allergy patients.
 There is a table defining the dose and frequency of injections based on total IgE and the patient's weight.

-• The subcutaneous injections are given in the skin of the back of the arm, the thigh, or the abdomen and will be given every 2 to 4 weeks, depending on that dosing table.
+• The subcutaneous injections are given in the skin of the back of the arm, the thigh, or the abdomen and will be given every 2 to 4 weeks, depending on the dosing table.

 • Our greatest challenge may be cost and insurance coverage.
-The shots are expensive without insurance, so we are navigating how to get the best coverage possible.
+The shots are expensive without insurance, so we navigate how to get the best coverage possible.
 We do not want to create an expense burden for the patient and the healthcare environment, so we hope costs and insurance coverage will improve.
+The application process can be complicated and time-consuming.

 • Who might be good candidates for receiving Xolair?